·

 On the way you go up and down some of San Francisco’s famous hills, and get some amazing views of the skyline, the bay, and Alcatraz.
 It even stops at the top of Lombard Street.

-Make a stop at the Cable Car Museum (free) and see the actual cables that pull the cars up and down San Francisco’s hills.
+Make a stop at the Cable Car Museum and see the actual cables that pull the cars up and down San Francisco’s hills.
+It’s FREE to enter.

 the full span of the golden gate bridge as seen from crissy field in the presidio